 KOPRI’s New Research Institute in Seoul

-ALE owner Mike Sharp had the opportunity to tour the new Korean Polar Research Institute, along with other delegates attending the 25th Council of Managers of National Antarctic Programs (COMNAP) meeting in Seoul.
+ALE Partner Mike Sharp had the opportunity to tour the new Korean Polar Research Institute, along with other delegates attending the 25th Council of Managers of National Antarctic Programs (COMNAP) meeting in Seoul.

 KOPRI undertakes a world-class program in polar research and Mike was impressed by the size and organization of the facility.
 He was especially interested to see the meteorite lab and to reconnect with KoreaMET scientists, whom ALE had supported during Antarctic meteorite surveys at Thiel Mountains in 2008.

 KOPRI gave a presentation on their new research station, Jang Bogo, currently under construction at Terra Nova Bay in Northern Victoria Land.
 The new station, scheduled to open in 2014, will enhance KOPRI’s scientific capabilities and promote international collaboration in Antarctic research, including climate change studies.
 KOPRI aims to achieve zero waste discharge both during construction and operation of the station, and to maximize alternative energy use, such as wind and solar power.